Skip to content

 Also, making it in an Instant Pot is easier, and a great way to use less energy.
 This creates great oatmeal, allowing us to eat less meat, and also saves money.

 There are lots of health benefits to eating oatmeal, which is great, but we also just like the taste.
-To make it even healthier, we serve it with almond milk, nuts, fresh fruit depending on the season, and other things like ground flax or chia seeds.
+To make it even healthier, we serve it with oat or almond milk, to keep it sustainable, and nuts, fresh fruit depending on the season, and other things like ground flax or chia seeds.
 It doesn’t get much healthier than that.

 No Affiliates Statement